parker-bryce-andrew/fracture/README.md

 ### My comments on my code quality

 It needs work.
-There's things that I really don't like about the project, like State and AdditionalRenderingState being two parts.
 The code needs to be cleaned more.
 The project also needs to be optimized.
-It should be possible to greatly improve performance from the current version.
+It should be possible to improve performance from the current version.

 This is an early version and I've been feeling bored of working on it.
 I ended up mostly using mpv to crop videos and haven't felt the need to improve it for my personal use.

 <details>
 <summary>Example using mpv to crop and pan videos</summary>